IMPORTANT! Lay your new lawn immediately upon delivery. Water with at least 25mm and check that it has seeped into the soil below.

 - For the first couple of mows, mow in the same direction as the turf was laid, as this will help prevent scalping.

-When to Fertilise?
+When to fertilise?

 - To maintain a healthy, vigorous lawn, we recommend you fertilise two weeks after installation and then every 6-8 weeks all year round or at least the start of each new season.
 For Zoysia lawns such as Augusta, Empire, Jari and Nara we recommend applying Zoy Star Fertiliser at the beginning of Spring and Autumn.

-- To help hold the colour of your lawn during winter, you can fertilise in late autumn using a combination of organic and slow release fertilisers.
+- To help hold the colour of your lawn during winter, you can fertilise in autumn using a combination of organic and slow release fertilisers.

 - For lush green lawns, use a nitrogen – based fertiliser.